randalkhadear2/randalkhadear2/README.md

 - 🎓I am a Computer Engineering graduate from An-Najah National University .

 -  I gained valuable experience in front-end development during my internship at Endovr.
-To enhance my problem-solving skills and efficiency, I completed courses in problem solving and computer science through Al-Maarefah Academy.
+To enhance my problem-solving skills and efficiency, I completed courses in problem solving and computer science through Al-knowledge Academy.
 Currently, I am undertaking a Full Stack Development course to become proficient in building and deploying websites on the internet .